pupilfirst/wd301-scripts/class-components/milestone/README.md

 ## Problem Description

-To complete this milestone, you have to add following features to your `TaskApp`.
+To complete this milestone, you have to add the following features to your `smarter-tasks` app.

 - Add another input field to accept a description of a task.
-The field should have it's id as `todoDescription`
+The field should have its `id` as `todoDescription`
 - Add another input field to accept due date for a task.
-The field should have it's id as `todoDueDate`
+The field should have its `id` as `todoDueDate`
-- User should not be able to create empty tasks ie, tasks without title or due date.
+- User should not be able to create empty tasks, i.e., tasks without title or due date.
 Description can be empty.
 - Each task rendered should have `TaskItem` CSS class.

 ```html